belenyb/chatapp_frontend/README.md

 <img src="assets/docs/chat.png" width=200 height=auto alt="Chat screen" />

+### Frontend dependencies
+#### provider
+State management is handled efficiently using the Provider package, ensuring a seamless and reactive user interface.

+#### http
+The HTTP package is used to make secure and reliable network requests between the Flutter app and the Node.js backend server.

+#### flutter_secure_storage
+User authentication details are securely stored using the flutter_secure_storage package, ensuring the safety of sensitive information.

+#### socket_io_client
+Real-time communication is achieved using the Socket.io client package, enabling instant message updates and notifications in the chat.

 ## Backend features
 To check out this repo, click [here](https://github.com/belenyb/chatapp_backend.git).
 ### Real-time Messaging